Near-Horizon Collisions around Near-Extremal Black Holes: high-energy collisions around near-extremal BHS

-The radial parameter $R$ and angular momenta parameter $l_i$ are dimensionless.
-We use $p_c$ to control the rate at which the BL collision radius scales to $M$, and $p_i$ to control the rate at which the angular momenta of the particles scale to $2M$.
+The radial parameter $R$ and angular momentum parameter $l$ are dimensionless.
+We use $p_c$ to control the rate at which the BL collision radius scales to $M$, and $q$ to control the rate at which the angular momentum of a particle scales to $2M\mu$.
+Note, we also want to consider cases where one or both particles do not approach criticality as $\kappa\to0$, thus we allow for $q_i=0$ in Eq.~\eqref{eq:LScaling}.
+This enables us to describe the three aforementioned particles types: generic particles ($l_i\neq0$ and $q_i=0$), near-critical particles ($l_i\neq 0$ and $q_i>0$), and precisely critical particles ($l_i=0$).